bmckenzie93/wild-water-world/README.md

   Under that I will have a cocktail finder to search our bar for your favorite cocktail.

   I also want a 21+ confirmation pop up before you view this page.

+  I messed around with this page a lot today and I have a direction I am wanting to go with it now.
+I will have 2 sections for the drink area. one to search a drink by name, and one to select a doptdown of an alcohol type and display its drinks in a grid below. each drink has and id, name, category, glass, instructions, picture, ingredients, and measurements.

+  Next round I need to do the css for the grid area, I can keep the same one i did for the slides.
+I want to generate the html using JS for each grid item.
 }